Squibs (1935 film)

 Squibs is a 1935 British musical romantic comedy film directed by Henry Edwards and starring Betty Balfour, Gordon Harker and Stanley Holloway.

-It was produced by Twickenham Film Studios with sets designed by James A. Carter.
+It was written by Michael Hogan, H. Fowler Mear, R. P. Weston and Bert Lee and produced by Twickenham Film Studios with sets designed by James A. Carter.
 It was a remake of the 1921 film Squibs which also starred Balfour.

-Synopsis
+Plot

-In this musical comedy, a Cockney flower girl is in love with a policeman whom she wants to marry.
+A Cockney flower girl is in love with a policeman whom she wants to marry.
 Her father opposes the union because he is involved in a little crooked investing.
 The young woman wins a lottery and is able to find wealth and marital bliss.